jeremyjcheng/recipe_rating_predictor/README.md

     height="600"
     frameborder="0"
 ></iframe>
-As we can see in the histogram above, our cooking times show a right-skewed distribution.
-This means most of our filtered recipes hover around the lower end of our scale of 0 to 250 minutes.
+As shown in the histogram above, the distribution of cooking times is heavily right-skewed.
+Most recipes fall within the lower end of the 0 to 250-minutes range, with only a small number of recipes requiring significantly longer cooking times.

-Furthermore, the right-skeweness of the distribution suggests that logarithmic transformation of our minutes column could help reduce skewness and improve symmetry for better analysis:
+Furthermore, the right-skewness of the distribution suggests that applying a logarithmic transformation to the minutes column could reduce skewness and improve symmetry, making the data more suitable for analysis.

 <iframe
     src="graphs/fig_2.html"